 If weather conditions are favourable, we hope to make landfall on South Georgia by late evening on day twelve.

 South Georgia captivates every traveller that steps foot on its shores.
 Home to the greatest concentration of wildlife on the planet, here penguins number in the hundreds of thousands, blanketing beaches as far as the eye can see.

 We spend three days exploring this stunningly beautiful island, an island that is not only overrun with an incredible array of fauna, but one that is steeped in history.
 South Georgia was an intrinsic part of Sir Ernest Shackleton's ill-fated Endurance expedition and was once the centre of the whaling industry.

-We explore by Zodiac and kayak and on foot, with opportunities to learn more about photography from one of our expert guides.
+We explore by Zodiac, kayak, and on foot, with opportunities to learn more about photography from one of our expert guides.

 Every day provides a different experience and a different location.
 Stand in awe amongst tens of thousands of penguins, look out across beaches carpeted with elephant seals, visit the remains of abandoned whaling stations, and even the grave of Shackleton himself.

-Have your camera at the ready as we approach the ruggedly beautiful Falklands archipelago to capture not only the abundant wildlife but also the incredible scenery.
+Have your camera and binoculars at the ready as we approach the ruggedly beautiful Falklands archipelago to capture not only the abundant wildlife but also the incredible scenery.

 Over the next couple of days we explore East and West Island by Zodiac and on foot as we make daily shore landings and maybe even discover smaller inlets by kayak.